 If a child is marked absent, but the office has not received a note or a telephone call from the parent advising of the absence/tardiness, a phone call home will be made to ensure the child is safe.

-If your child will be absent or late, please call the school office at 604-888-5393 to advise the secretary, or leave a message on the absence line.
-Please DO NOT email as the message may not be received before attendance is entered.
+If your child will be absent or late, please call the school office at 604-888-5393 or email email@example.com to advise the secretary, or leave a message on the absence line.

 If your child is late, even by a few minutes, please come to the office to sign in your child.
 This is simply a way for the homeroom teacher to know that the child has checked in, and no phone call will be made home.

-Please call the office (604-888-5393), even if you have already advised the teacher, so that we do not bother you at home.
+Please contact the office, even if you have already advised the teacher, so that we do not bother you at home.

 Parent Late Picking Up Child